Want to photograph a bright comet? Tips and equipment you need to capture a spectacular image

 Have you ever wanted to photograph a comet?
 Photographs of comets can be absolutely spectacular and, as comets are so unpredicatable, they can require a bit of luck and timing to produce something with that 'wow' factor.

-But as well as producing wonderful astrophotography - or cometography - your comet images can contribute to science by helping to document how a comet evolves over time.
+But as well as producing wonderful astrophotography - or cometography - when you photograph a comet your images can contribute to science by helping to document how a comet evolves over time.

 A good and surprising example was comet 17P/Holmes, which underwent a massive outburst back in 2007, appearing over half a million times brighter than expected.